turingschool/front-end-curriculum/lessons/module-1/web-accessibility.md

 * `aria-describedby` - is just like aria-labelledby – but is meant for longer descriptions instead of short titles.
 This is read after the field-type is stated

 #### Your Turn
-- Turn to your neighbor and explain what a property is?
+- Turn to your neighbor and explain what a property is
-- Come up with a good analogy for property?
+- Come up with a good analogy for property
 - How are properties different from state?

 ## Accessibility in Practice Moving forward